rafaeltedesco/rafaeltedesco/README.md

 Currently I'm a Backend Programming Instructor in Javascript Stack and my pleasure is to follow my students accomplishments and turn ideas into code in my free time.

-At the moment I'm building a repo that aims to bring at least two example projects of each Design Pattern cataloged in _Design Patterns: Elements of Reusable Object-Oriented Software_ using Typescript Language.
-The repo can be reached through here: [Typescript Design Patterns](https://github.com/rafaeltedesco/Typescript_Design_Patterns)

 ---

 ### Technologies: